YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

     ( Model "", fetchRandomQuoteCmd )
 ```

-Now instead of `Cmd.none` in the second element of the tuple, we have a command called `fetchRandomQuoteCmd`.
-A [command](http://package.elm-lang.org/packages/elm-lang/core/4.0.1/Platform-Cmd#Cmd) is a way to tell Elm to go do some effect (like HTTP).
-Our `init` now commands the application to fetch a random quote from the API on initialization.
+Now instead of `Cmd.none` we have a command called `fetchRandomQuoteCmd`.
+A [command](http://package.elm-lang.org/packages/elm-lang/core/4.0.1/Platform-Cmd#Cmd) is a way to tell Elm to do some effect (like HTTP).
+We're commanding the application to fetch a random quote from the API on initialization.
 We'll define the `fetchRandomQuoteCmd` function shortly.

 ```js
 {-